betfair-datascientists/betfair-datascientists.github.io/src/api/apiappkey.md

 - Obtain your app key
 - Activate your app key

+!!! info "API access"
+    Customers are able to access our API to embed it into their programs and automate their strategies Please [reach out](mailto:api@betfair.com.au) if you're an Australian or New Zealand based customer and are keen for support.

 ---
 ### Find your SSOID token
 The simplest way to setup your browser with the SSOID is to follow [this link](https://identitysso.betfair.com/view/login?product=home.betfair.int&url=https%3A%2F%2Fwww.betfair.com.au%2F) and log in - this will allow for the SSOID to be automatically populated in the next step.

-After loggin in, you’ll be sent to the main Betfair website.
-Note: it may not show that you’re logged in on the site.
+After logging in, you’ll be sent to the main Betfair website. *Note: it may not show that you’re logged in on the site.
 You can ignore that.
-Proceed to step two.
+Proceed to step two.*

 ---
 ### Register your application